Whether you’re a seasoned contractor or new to the game, negotiating rates is nearly never easy.

 At contract renewal time

-If you just want to keep your head down and get the job done, it can be easy to fade into the background, when in fact, you are doing solid work that is having a big impact.
-This is often the case for contractors working remotely / on a hybrid basis.
+If you simply keep your head down, it can be easy to fade into the background, even if your work is having a significant impact.
+This is often the case with remote or hybrid roles.

 1. Always push for a rate increase

-No matter what the circumstances or things you’ve heard, you must go to your recruiter and make clear that you would accept an extension on the basis of a rate increase.
+No matter what you’ve heard, you should make it clear that you would accept an extension on the basis of a rate increase.

-It would take time and money to replace you, and the recruiter won’t want to lose you off their contractor book and run the risk of the client using an alternative recruitment agency.
+Replacing you costs time and money, and the recruiter won’t want to lose you or risk the client turning to another agency.

-This can work in your favour, so let the recruiter know where your head is at early on.
+This can work in your favour, so set expectations early.

 2. Act as a commodity